Why is Panama Geisha so Hyped?

 - The versions from places like Thailand and Malawi don’t have much in common with the more famous one,

-- Colombia, Bolivia, and Costa Rica have produced amazing Geishas only costing a fraction of the original one.
+- Colombia, Guatemala, and Costa Rica have produced amazing Geishas only costing a fraction of the original one.

-If you are on a budget, I’d go for one of those.
-Just make sure that it’s grown at 1500 meters above sea level or more.
-That’s what it seems to take for a plant of this kind to thrive.
+If you are on a budget, I’d go for a Guatemala Geisha like this one that is grown at 1500 meters above sea level.

 Geisha isn’t an everyday coffee.
 Taste and price-wise that wouldn’t make sense.